+In fact, the sequent $\rho$ serves a different purpose than being the precise type of bound fixed-point variables $X$, see below on well-bound expressions that require at least that only $X^{\rho'}$ with $\rho\leq\rho'$ are free in the body of the $\gfp$-abstraction with binding variable $X^\rho$.

-In the sequel, when we refer to \emph{finitary terms} we have in mind the terms of $\olfsfix$.
+In the sequel, when we refer to \emph{finitary forests} we have in mind the terms of $\olfsfix$.
 The fixed-point operator is called $\gfp$ (``greatest fixed point'') to indicate that its semantics is (now) defined in terms of infinitary syntax, but there, fixed points are unique.
 Hence, the reader may just read this as ``the fixed point''.

-We next present the interpretation of expressions of $\olfsfix$ in terms of the coinductive syntax of $\coolfs$ (using the $\fix$ operation on the meta-level), which is more precise on the conditions that guarantee its well-definedness than the interpretation of finitary terms introduced in \cite{FICS2013}.
+We next present a general-purpose interpretation of expressions of $\olfsfix$ in terms of the coinductive syntax of $\coolfs$ (using the $\fix$ operation on the meta-level).
+We stress its general purpose by putting $g$ as upper index to the semantics brackets.
+This is for contrast with the special-purpose interpretation we introduced under the name ``simplified semantics'' in our subsequent work~\cite{EspiritoSantoMatthesPintoInhabitation} and that will be presented at the end of this Section~\ref{sec:finitary-calculus}.
+The general-purpose interpretation of finitary forests is based on the same ideas as our original interpretation \cite{FICS2013} but is more precise on the conditions that guarantee its well-definedness.